neilghosh/neilghosh.github.io/_posts/2021-11-30-Hosting-Imagemagick-Utility-In-Cloud-Run.md

 ---
 layout: post
-title: "Hosting PDF Conversation Tool In Google Cloud Run"
+title: "Hosting PDF Conversion Tool In Google Cloud Run"
 description: "Google Cloud Run is a great service to quickly deploy any containerized application.
 In this demo we will see how one can develope and deploy a PDF conversion tool which reduces size of scanned multi-page PDF file using ImageMagick"
 ---